Australian export and import laws

 Australia has commitments under the World Trade Organisation (WTO) on tariffs and tariff quotas, export subsidies and domestic support for agricultural products.

 Goods imported in Australia require classification.
 Declaration procedures are based on self-assessment by importers.
-Declarations must be made to the Australian Customs and Border Protection Service, which also enforces import restrictions.
+Declarations must be made to the Australian Border Force, which also enforces import restrictions.

 For further information on current tariffs, see Customs: Tariffs.